ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Introduction

 Services and features provided by transport protocols have been cataloged in {{?RFC8095}}.
-This document supplements that work by surveying commonly used and notable network security protocols, and identifying the services and features a Transport Services system (a system that provides a transport API) needs to provide in order to add transport security.
-It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), QUIC + TLS, tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), WireGuard, CurveCP, and MinimalT.
-For each protocol, this document provides a brief description, the dependencies it has on the underlying transports, and the interfaces provided to applications.
+This document supplements that work by surveying commonly used and notable network security protocols, and identifying the interfaces between these protocols and both transport protocols and applications.
+It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), IETF QUIC, Google QUIC (gQUIC), tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), WireGuard, CurveCP, and MinimalT.
+For each protocol, this document provides a brief description.
+Then, it describes the interfaces between these protocols and transports in {{transport-interface}} and the interfaces between these protocols and applications in
+{{application-interface}}.

 Selected protocols represent a superset of functionality and features a Transport Services system may need to support, both internally and externally (via an API) for applications {{?I-D.ietf-taps-arch}}.
-Ubiquitous IETF protocols such as (D)TLS, as well as non-standard protocols such as Google QUIC, are both included despite overlapping features.
+Ubiquitous IETF protocols such as (D)TLS, as well as non-standard protocols such as gQUIC, are both included despite overlapping features.
 As such, this survey is not limited to protocols developed within the scope or context of the IETF.
 Outside of this candidate set, protocols that do not offer new features are omitted.
 For example, newer protocols such as WireGuard make